CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 {{</notice>}}
 </div>

-4. On the **Enter Details** step, enter a name for your rule, choose your TCA event type, and assign a severity.
+5. On the **Enter Details** step, enter a name for your rule and assign a severity.
+Verify the event type.

 <div style="padding-left: 18px;">
 {{<notice note>}}